kb-labb/skoldiskurs/README.md

 ```

 ## Some methodological choices
 Models that intrinsically track semantic and lexical change are still experimental.
-Here, we need to do some justification as to why
+I wanted to use a well-established model for Ema's project.
+Using multiple models to compare lexical use over time is not standard and I need to find some references but I feel like it's soldig.
+However, we need to argue that it is.
+This section is obviously not done yet.

 ## Evaluation
 No evaluation, other than ocular inspection, has been performed at this time.
 Some inspiration can be found here: